 Check open orders

 Sometimes open orders on the exchange account might be a reason for the failed orders on Coinmatics.
-Coins that participate in your open orders will not be bought/sold during the auto alignment.
+Coins that participate in your open orders will not be bought/sold during the alignment.
 Also, if the trader opens the order with the same coins, these coins won’t be triggered and the order will fail.
 That’s why it’s crucial to check the open orders.
 Close them up and keep monitoring the success rate.

 Check the Binance settings for Futures strategies